cymatilis/ferrum/README.md

 >2.  any  [tool](https://en.wiktionary.org/wiki/tool "tool")  made of iron

 # Payment Gateway API
 REST API for authorising card payments against a mocked bank integration.
+1. Authorise a card payment
+2. Retrieve a previous transaction.

+Data is stored against a local SQL server database using Entity Framework and will seed on run.
+Basic user authentication on requests.
+Default user is seeded into DB.

+Postman collection (with default user) included for demonstration.

 # Mocked Bank API (FakeBank)
 To invoke a specific result: